 We sail at Strand on the Green, up river to Isleworth and down to Hammersmith and beyond.
-Currently sailed at Strand, in order of popularity: Enterprises, Lasers, Solos, plus a Vibe, a Lightening a Leader a Heron and a Wayfarer.
+Currently sailed at Strand, in order of popularity: Enterprises, Lasers, Gulls, plus a Vibe, a Lightening a Leader a Heron and a Wayfarer.

 |Every summer we have a weekend away, based on the Beaulieu River at The Royal Southampton Yacht Club's HQ at Gins.
 We usually sail across the Solent to the Isle of Wight.
 Other recent excursions have been to the Norfolk Broads, Berlin and on a Thames Barge on the UK east coast.
 In 2015 we chartered yachys on the Baltic.
 A canal trip is planned this year.||

 We race on the Thames near Kew Bridge every Sunday from March to November.
 The race time depends on the tide.
 Consult the Calendar for race times.
 Courses are close to our railway arch HQ, plus Hammersmith, Isleworth and long distance races.

 On Saturday 5th March, the big event of the year ...

 SGSC annual dinner and dance at the Royal Mid Surrey Golf Club.

 As usual it was a great success - well attended, great food and music and vigorous Scottish dancing.
 What we lack in terms of skill and finesse we easily make up for with enthusiasm.

 Thanks as always are due to Marian Armitage for organisation; Joyce Willard for our introduction to the Golf Club; and to the organisations who kindly donated prizes for the raffle:

 2016 AGM was held in the excellent upstairs room at the City Barge pub.